coffee2code/published-by/readme.txt

 == Changelog ==

 = () =
-* New: Add ability to filter post listings by the publishing user
+* New: Add ability to filter the admin listing of posts by the publishing user
 * Fix: Show column even when post listing is being filtered
 * Fix: Properly close a 'span' tag
 * Change: Ensure user profile URL is sanitized before display (hardening)